Simple-Configuration-Server/simple-configuration-server/SECURITY.md

 * **Secure Transfer**: When transferring data such as secrets to a machine or service, always use encrypted connections (e.g SSH/HTTPS)
+* **Keep Secrets Seperately**: It's recommended to seperate your secrets by creating a seperate 'secrets' folder, and applying the '!scs-secret' tag to reference them inside scs-env.yaml files.
+If you define secrets directly inside scs-env.yaml files, but you misspell the name of the file so it doesn't end   with 'scs-env.yaml', your secrets will be directly available to end-users via an additional endpoint.
 * **Secure File-System**: Since 'secrets' are stored in yaml files by default, put measures in place to prevent unauthorized access of the file-system:
     * Never store secrets on machines that are used by others